 You’ve taken the first step and started your blog…

-It may not feel like much, but starting a blog is HUGE.
-Give yourself a pat on the back, because not everyone gets this far.
+It may not feel like much, but starting a blog is huge.
+Not everyone gets this far so don’t hold back on celebrating this win!

 Disclaimer: This post contains affiliate links.
 If you purchase through my link, I will receive a small commission, at no additional cost to you.
-You can read my full disclaimer here.
+You can read my full discloser here.

 What if my work sucks?

 When Elle Woods had a rough first day at Harvard, did she give up law school?
-HELL NO. She worked hard at it, absolutely killed, and proved everyone wrong.
+Nope!
+She worked hard at it, absolutely killed, and proved everyone wrong.

 Be like Elle Woods… minus the pink if that’s not your thing.

-Your first blog post isn’t going to be perfect.
-But over time, your writing skills and knowledge will grow.
+Your first blog post isn’t going to be perfect, but over time, your writing and blogging skills will progress.
+All you have to do is start and continue to make time to write.

 Do I have enough money to be a blogger?